 Dr. Ye Luo has research papers published/forthcoming at Econometrica, Journal of the Royal Statistical Society: Series B, American Economic Review, P&P, etc. Beyond Dr. Ye Luo’s academic research, he has a strong interest in connecting the research in data science to the industry.
 He has given/being invited to give lectures at DiDi, ShunFeng Express, Novartis, etc.

-- “An Imputation-Consistency Algorithm for High-Dimensional Missing Data Problems and Beyond”, 2018, Journal of Royal Statistics Society Series B, With Faming Liang, Bochao Jia, Jingnan Xue and Qizhai Li
+- “An Imputation-regularized Optimization Algorithm for High Dimensional Missing Data Problems and Beyond”, 2018, 80(5), 899-926, Journal of the Royal Statistics Society Series B, with Faming Liang, Bochao Jia, Jingnan Xue and Qizhai Li